 Born in 1975 to a family of several generations of doctors, he graduated from the School of International Relations of the St.Petersburg State University.
 An expert in strategic PR, he has worked with major Russian companies.
 A frequent speaker at major professional fora and conferences, for several years he worked as the PR director of North-Western Megafon.
 In 2014 he moved to Moscow to get engaged in projects in the field of information politics in corporate conflicts.
 He has won many professional awards including the Proba-IPRA Golden World Awards.

-An opinion journalist, he has also interviewed more than a hundred politicians, cultural, scientific and sport’s figures such as Mikhail Gorbachev, Lev Dodin, Alexander Ovechkin, Ornella Mutti, Diana Vishneva, Konstantin Khabensky et al. He has authored and anchored several TV programmes as well as lectured in the St.Petersburg State University.
+An opinion journalist, he has also interviewed more than a hundred politicians, cultural, scientific and sport’s figures such as Mikhail Gorbachev, Lev Dodin, Alexander Ovechkin, Ornella Mutti, Diana Vishneva, Konstantin Khabensky et al. He has authored and anchored several TV programmes as well as lectured at the St.Petersburg State University.
 He is actively involved in the workings of the Children of BELA charity foundation and the Foundation for prevention of cancer.

 In July 2015 the AST publishing house brings out the first book of Alexander Tsypkin’s - a collection of satirical stories ‘Long live die-hard women’ that in the span of a month becomes a bestseller, climbing to the first position in the Russian prose list in the ‘Moscow’ book retailer chain.
 According to the AST publishing house survey, it was the best sold comic book in Russia in 2015.
-Actually the book is just a collection of the author’s posts from social networks where, breaking all media rules, he posted long-reads, but surprisingly they became a hit.
+Actually, the book is just a collection of the author’s posts from social networks where breaking all media rules, he posted long-reads, but surprisingly they became a hit.

-In October, 2015 the author presented his book in Waterstones, a major London book shop, and gave a lecture in a students’ club in Oxford.
+In October 2015 the author presented his book in Waterstones, a major London bookshop, and gave a lecture in a students’ club in Oxford.

 ‘Radio Russia’ featured an audio version of a number of his stories performed by the leading St.Petersburg thespians - a ‘Nika’, ‘Golden Mask’ and ‘Golden Sofit’ laureate Sergei Dreiden and an Honoured Artist of Russia, a laureate of the State Prize of the USSR and the State Prize of Russia Pavel Semak.